Need-Based Grants & Programs

 Frank O'Bannon Grant Program (Indiana Residents Only)

 The Frank O'Bannon Grant Program is a need-based, tuition only grant awarded to students to help pay for tuition costs at Indiana colleges and universities.
-The grant includes both the Higher Education Award and the Freedom of Choice Award.
+The grant awarded at Indiana independent colleges and universities is known as the Freedom of Choice Award.
 Indiana residents are automatically considered for this grant by completing the FAFSA before the established deadline.

-- The student must meet any additional requirements of the Indiana Division of Student Financial Aid (formerly the State Student Assistance Commission of Indiana (SSACI))as communicated through the eStudent portal.
+The student must meet any additional requirements of the Indiana Division of Student Financial Aid, Commission for Higher Education (CHE) as communicated through the eStudent portal.

 Twenty-First Century Scholars Program (Indiana Residents Only)

 The Twenty-First Century Scholars Program began in the early 1990's to help Indiana students who would otherwise be unable to attend college.
 Students enroll in middle school and agree to a pledge of "good citizenship" in order to receive the tuition only grant.
-Students enrolled in the program are guaranteed to receive the maximum state grant possible through a combination of the Frank O'Bannon Grants and supplemental assistance.
+Students enrolled in the program are guaranteed to receive the maximum state grant possible through the 21st Century Scholars Program.
 State funding for this program varies each year.
-The maximum amount awarded in the 2011/12 academic year was $7,056.
+The maximum amount to award in the 2013/14 academic year will be $7,528.
 Program requirements and deadlines are similar to those of the Frank O'Bannon Grant shown above.